AlivadTheImpala/school_vault/Chapter 6 Notes.md

 # 6.1 | The Genome

 ## Genomic DNA

-The Genome is essentially a cal
+### Prokaryots
+The Genome is essentially a cells complete compliment of DNA.
+Prokaryotic cells only have a single double stranded DNA molecule that makes up their genomes.
+All of its genetic information is stored in the nucleiod.

+### Eukaryotes
+The genome in eukaryotes by contrast is comprised of

 ***
 # 6.2 | The Cell Cycle